 How Save the Children has helped

-- We've helped 490,000 people so far, including 232,000 children, and aim to help over 1 million people, including more than 800,000 children in the next 3 years.
+So far we've helped 800,000 people in total and aim to help over 1 million people, including more than 800,000 children in the next 3 years.

 - Reached over 400,000 people with clean water and helped them stay clean and healthy.
 For example by providing hand-washing facilities, building new toilets and clean water tanks

 - Distributed nearly 45,000 hygiene kits, including essentials items such as jerry cans, water purification tablets and treatment kits.